.env to YAML / Docker Compose Env Converter

 YAML→.env: paste any of the above formats and get back a flat .env file with one KEY=value per line, values quoted where needed.

-About .env to YAML / Docker Compose Env Converter
+What is the .env to YAML / Docker Compose Env Converter?

 The 12-factor convention of putting config in environment variables is universal across modern deploy tools, but each tool encodes envs slightly differently.
 Docker Compose accepts either a list (- DB_URL=...) or a map (DB_URL: ...).
 Kubernetes uses an array of { name, value } objects inside the pod spec, or you can shove the whole set into a ConfigMap or Secret and reference it.
 Helm values typically use a map.
 Heroku, Railway, Fly all want a .env file dropped in.
 Moving config between platforms means rewriting in the new format, which is purely mechanical — and exactly the kind of thing that should be a single button click.